Lloyd's of London, a Commercial Insurance Marketplace

 What is Lloyd's of London?
-Many small business owners have heard of Lloyd's but aren't sure it does.
-This article will explain what Lloyd's is and how it operates.
+Many small business owners have heard of Lloyd's but aren't sure what it does.

 Lloyd's of London is not an insurance company.
 Rather, it is a marketplace where insurance buyers and sellers come together.
 Lloyd's began as a coffee house in the 1600s.
 Ship captains, vessel owners, traders and others interested in shipping gathered at the coffee house to buy or sell what is now called ocean cargo insurance.
 These days, brokers and underwriters convene at the Lloyd's office building on Lime Street in East Central London.
 Lloyd's is now a major hub for buying and selling a variety of coverages, not just marine insurance.